Bobby Schiffer. Biography of Bobby Fisher

 Georgiou, Florin 1 1 2 2 of 4

-On January 8, 1957, Robert Fischer, at the age of 13, became the youngest US chess champion.
+On January 8, 1957, Robert Fischer became the youngest US chess champion at the age of 13.

-He made a show out of chess, breathed life and passion into them.
+He made a show out of chess, breathing life and passion into it.
 Many considered him a madman and a poseur.
 He literally didn't care.
-They could not ignore him.
+He could not be ignored.
 He was a child prodigy and a genius.
 His name was Bobby Fischer.

-Fischer is one of the brightest chess players of the 20th century.
+Fischer is one of the most brilliant chess players of the 20th century.

-Fischer's chess talent showed up early.
-At the age of 13, he won the US junior title, and on January 8, 1957, he became the youngest US champion.
+Fischer's chess talent manifested itself early.
+At age 13, he won the U.S. junior title, and on January 8, 1957, he became the youngest U.S. champion.

-He was constantly in the spotlight, not only due to phenomenal success, but also because of his sensational statements.
-“There is nothing to learn in school.
-The teachers are stupid.
-Women should not be teachers.
-In my school, only the physical education teacher was not stupid - he played chess well, ”the teenager said.
+He was constantly in the spotlight, not only due to his phenomenal successes, but also because of his sensational statements.
+“There is nothing to learn at school.
+Teachers are stupid.
+Women should not be allowed to work as teachers.
+At my school, only the physical education teacher was not stupid - he played chess well,” said the teenager.

-Bobby promised to beat the Soviet chess players as soon as possible and become the world champion.
-But it was not so easy to get through the ranks of Soviet grandmasters.
-Fifteen years Fisher went to the goal.
-But in the end, he still broke the chain of Soviet world chess champions and became the first and last American to win this title after defeating Boris Spassky in 1972 in Reykjavik (Iceland).
-Over the years, he has gained a reputation as a chess fanatic.
+Bobby promised to beat Soviet chess players as soon as possible and become world champion.
+But getting through the gauntlet of Soviet grandmasters turned out to be not so easy.
+For fifteen years Fischer walked towards his goal.
+But in the end, he did break the chain of Soviet world chess champions and became the first and last American to win the title after defeating Boris Spassky in 1972 in Reykjavik, Iceland.
+Over the years, he gained a reputation as a chess fanatic.

-The last game of the match against Spassky was the last official game played by Fischer.
+The last game of the match with Spassky was the last official game played by Fischer.

 For example, in 1975, FIDE rejected the conditions set by Fischer for the World Championship, in which he was supposed to play Anatoly Karpov from the USSR, after which Fischer refused to play.
-The consequence of this act of Fischer was the awarding of the title of world champion to Karpov.
+The consequence of this action by Fischer was the awarding of the title of world champion to Karpov.
 After this scandal, Fischer stopped appearing in public for two decades and moved to Europe.

 Robert James "Bobby" Fisher(Robert James "Bobby" Fischer) was born on March 9, 1943 in Chicago (USA), and died on January 17, 2008 in Reykjavik (Iceland).

-When Robert was six years old, his sister Joan taught him how to play chess.
+When Robert was six years old, his sister Joan taught him to play chess.
 He immediately showed a natural gift for chess, which the boy actively developed.
-Passion for chess completely averted Robert from communicating with his peers (he perceived only those who could play chess with him, and there were no such people among his peers), the worried mother first turned to doctors, then gave an advertisement in the local newspaper asking children who were fond of playing chess to respond. chess so they could keep Robert company, but found no one.
+His passion for chess completely turned Robert away from communicating with his peers (he perceived only those who could play chess with him, and there were no such people among his peers).
+The concerned mother first turned to doctors, then placed an advertisement in the local newspaper asking children interested in chess to respond. chess so they could keep Robert company, but she couldn’t find anyone.

 Robert joined the local chess club, at the age of 10 he participated in his first chess tournament and won it.
-An excellent memory allowed him to learn German, Russian, Spanish and Serbo-Croatian, he read foreign chess literature in the original.
+An excellent memory allowed him to study German, Russian, Spanish and Serbo-Croatian languages, and he read foreign chess literature in the original.

 At the age of 15, Fischer left school to devote himself entirely to chess.
 “All I ever want to do is play chess,” he said.

-In 1958, at the age of 15 and a half, he became the youngest grandmaster in the history of chess, breaking the previous record of the Soviet chess player Boris Spassky, who received the title of grandmaster at 17 years old.
+In 1958, at the age of 15 and a half, he became the youngest grandmaster in chess history, breaking the previous record of Soviet chess player Boris Spassky, who received the title of grandmaster at age 17.

-Already in 1958, at the tournament in Zurich, Fischer's extravagant character appeared.
+Already in 1958, at a tournament in Zurich, Fischer's extravagant character became apparent.
 The fifteen-year-old chess player in the game with the oldest participant, the Hungarian grandmaster Gedeon Barca, did not have any advantage, but, not wanting to let his opponent go in peace, he played until the 103rd move.
-The game was adjourned three times, the partners filled out two blanks, but even after only kings were left on the board, Fischer made two more moves!
+The game was postponed three times, the partners filled out two forms, but even after only kings remained on the board, Fischer made two more moves!
 Draw!
-Shocked by such a fantastic onslaught, Barza barely got up from his chair, and Robert says, as if nothing had happened: “Let's look at the game from the first move.
-Somewhere after all, I could play harder!
-And then Bartza begged: “What are you doing!
-I have a wife, children, who will feed them in the event of my untimely death!
+Shocked by such a fantastic onslaught, Barza barely rose from his chair, and Robert said, as if nothing had happened: “Let's watch the game from the first move.
+Somewhere I could have played stronger!”
+And then Bartsa begged: “What are you talking about!
+I have a wife and children, who will feed them in the event of my untimely death!”

-In 1959, Fischer took part for the first time in the Candidates Tournament for the title of world champion in Yugoslavia.
+In 1959, Fischer took part in the World Championship Candidates Tournament for the first time in Yugoslavia.
 The performance was unsuccessful: Fischer shared 5th-6th places.

-He made a show out of chess, breathed life and passion into them.
+He made a show out of chess, breathing life and passion into it.
 Many considered him a madman and a poseur.
 He literally didn't care.
-They could not ignore him.
+He could not be ignored.
 He was a child prodigy and a genius.
 His name was Bobby Fischer.

-At the tournament in Zurich in 1958, the fifteen-year-old Fischer, in the game with the oldest participant, the Hungarian grandmaster Gedeon Barza, did not have any advantage, but, not wanting to let his opponent go in peace, he played until the 103rd move.
-The game was adjourned three times, the partners filled out two blanks, but even after only kings were left on the board, Fischer made two more moves!
+At the tournament in Zurich in 1958, fifteen-year-old Fischer, in a game with the oldest participant, Hungarian grandmaster Gedeon Bartsa, did not have any advantage, but, not wanting to let his opponent go in peace, he played until the 103rd move.
+The game was postponed three times, the partners filled out two forms, but even after only kings remained on the board, Fischer made two more moves!
 Draw!
-Shocked by such a fantastic onslaught, Barza barely got up from his chair, and Robert says, as if nothing had happened: “Let's look at the game from the first move.
-Somewhere after all, I could play harder!
-And then Bartza begged: “What are you doing!
-I have a wife, children, who will feed them in the event of my untimely death!
+Shocked by such a fantastic onslaught, Barza barely rose from his chair, and Robert said, as if nothing had happened: “Let's watch the game from the first move.
+Somewhere I could have played stronger!”
+And then Bartsa begged: “What are you talking about!
+I have a wife and children, who will feed them in the event of my untimely death!”

 I myself

 Another episode that gives an idea of Fischer's character.
-Shortly before the 1959 Candidates Tournament, where the young chess player sensationally qualified, a businessman decided to sponsor the prodigy.
-His demand was simple: that Bobby in all interviews say that he achieves success with the help of his sponsor.
-16-year-old Fischer reacted immediately: "If I win the tournament, I win it myself!"
+Shortly before the 1959 Candidates Tournament, where the young chess player sensationally qualified, a businessman decided to become a sponsor of the prodigy.
+His demand was simple: that Bobby say in all interviews that he achieves success with the help of his sponsor.
+16-year-old Fischer responded immediately: “If I win the tournament, I win it myself!”

-For the 1959 Candidates Tournament, Bobby was still damp, but Fisher approached the 1962 Candidates Tournament in Curacao as one of the favorites.
-In any case, he considered himself as such.
-True, on the way to the first place, namely, it gave the right to a championship match, they had to go through the so-called "Russian row" - the four Soviet grandmasters who participated in the tournament.
-At first, Fischer was in the lead, but the distance was long, and he failed to stay on top.
+Bobby was still a bit raw for the 1959 Candidates Tournament, but Fischer approached the 1962 Candidates Tournament in Curacao as one of the favorites.
+In any case, he considered himself such.
+True, on the way to first place, which gave the right to the championship match, he had to go through the so-called “Russian series” - the four Soviet grandmasters who participated in the tournament.
+At first Fischer was in the lead, but the distance was long, and he failed to stay on top.
 In particular, Mikhail Tal inflicted 4 defeats on the American.
-As a result, Fischer accused the trio of prize-winners - Soviet grandmasters - of deliberate conspiracy against him.
-Like, they made bloodless draws between themselves and thus saved their strength, and with Fischer, who had no opportunity to rest, they gave it their all.
+As a result, Fischer accused the top three winners - Soviet grandmasters - of deliberately conspiring against him.
+They say that they made bloodless draws among themselves and thereby saved strength, but with Fischer, who had no opportunity to rest, they gave it their all.

-After the failure at Curaçao, Fischer dropped out of tournament chess for almost 3 years.
+After the failure in Curacao, Fischer dropped out of tournament chess life for almost 3 years.
 Missed one championship cycle.
-But for the interzonal tournament in Sousse (1967), he pulled himself together, warmed up in the American Championship with a score of 11 out of 11 (!) and went to the start!
-Bobby smashed opponents left and right.
-But at the same time, he was constantly capricious, demanding either extra days off or special coverage, and voluntarily dropped out of the tournament, having 8.5 points out of 10!
-When an outsider leaves, this is understandable, but when there is a clear leader, then this is strange.
-It seems that Bobby was afraid of getting into the Candidates matches against Boris Spassky, who in those years did not know his equal.
-The fear of defeat is another of the main distinguishing features of Fischer's athletic character.
+But by the interzonal tournament in Sousse (1967), he pulled himself together, with a result of 11 out of 11 (!), warmed up in the American Championship and went to the start!
+Bobby crushed his opponents left and right.
+But at the same time, he was constantly capricious, demanding either additional days off or special coverage, and of his own free will dropped out of the tournament, having 8.5 points out of 10!
+When an outsider drops out, it’s understandable, but when there’s a clear leader, it’s strange.
+It seems that Bobby was afraid in the candidates' matches to face Boris Spassky, who in those years had no equal.
+Fear of defeat is another of the main distinguishing features sporting nature Fisher.

 Championship match with Spassky

-As expected, Spassky won the 1967 Candidates cycle and then the chess crown.
-That is, in the new cycle (1971), the road to Fischer was open right up to the championship match.
+As expected, Spassky won the 1967 Candidates' cycle, and then the chess crown.
+That is, in the new cycle (1971), the road was open for Fischer right up to the championship match.
 And Bobby got down to business!
 In the quarterfinal match, he defeated Mark Taimanov - 6:0!
-In the semi-final - Bent Larsen - 6:0!
-And only in the final match of the candidates could the ex-world champion Tigran Petrosyan resist - 6.5:2.5.
+In the semifinals - Bent Larsen - 6:0!
+And only in the final match of the candidates was the former world champion Tigran Petrosyan able to resist - 6.5:2.5.
 The last frontier remained...
 Spassky.

-But Fischer did not appear at the official opening of the match in Icelandic Reykjavik (1972).
+But Fischer did not show up for the official opening of the match in Reykjavik, Iceland (1972).
 A scandal was brewing.
-Bobby demanded an increase in the prize pool.
-The Soviet leadership wanted to recall Boris Spassky, considering such a brawl humiliating.
-But two days later, the evil genius showed up (there were sponsors who granted Fisher's request).
+Bobby demanded an increase in the prize fund.
+The Soviet leadership wanted to recall Boris Spassky, considering such a mess to be humiliating.
+But two days later the evil genius showed up (sponsors were found who satisfied Fischer’s request).
 The world held its breath in anticipation of an unprecedented chess action...

-In the very first game, the Soviet champion wins!
+In the first game Soviet champion wins!
 And Fischer immediately became capricious.
-He began to demand that the red light of the traffic light should not be on anywhere while he was being taken to the gaming hall.
-He demanded to remove all television cameras, as he was annoyed by their noise.
-And then he issued an ultimatum: play the next part in the back room, not on stage!
-Otherwise, he is removed from the match.
+He began to demand that no red traffic light be on anywhere while he was being taken to the gaming room.
+He demanded that all television cameras be removed because their noise annoyed him.
+And then he put forward an ultimatum: to play the next part in the back room, and not on stage!
+Otherwise he is removed from the match.
 The organizers thought Bobby was bluffing.
-An no. Fischer did not show up for the second game and was given a forfeit defeat.
+But no. Fischer did not show up for the second game and was given a technical defeat.
 2-0 in favor of Spassky.

-This would have been the end of the tale, but Boris, apparently, considered such a victory unworthy of a champion and agreed to play the 3rd game behind the scenes.
+This would have been the end of the fairy tale, but Boris, apparently, considered such a victory unworthy of the champion and agreed to play the 3rd game behind the scenes.
 Psychological concession!
-Bobby won the 3rd game beautifully, seized the initiative in the match and eventually became the world champion.
+Bobby won the third game beautifully, seized the initiative in the match and eventually became the world champion.

 Renunciation

-After the championship match, Bobby retired from chess and, according to eyewitnesses, began to turn into a paranoid.
+After the championship match, Bobby left chess and, according to eyewitnesses, began to turn into paranoid.
 Fischer's tragedy was that the scale of his chess talent did not match the scale of his personality.
 But a new cycle of the chess crown was approaching, and Bobby had to defend his title.
-The fear of losing in the upcoming match in 1975 with the young Anatoly Karpov weighed heavily on Fischer.
-He put forward different conditions, but Karpov, not like Spassky, did not make any concessions, and the match did not take place.
+The fear of defeat in the upcoming 1975 match with the young Anatoly Karpov weighed on Fischer.
+He put forward different conditions, but Karpov, unlike Spassky, did not make any concessions, and the match did not take place.
 The crown passed to Karpov without a fight.
-However, Bobby stated that the real world champion is he and no one else.
-For the world champion is determined by the principle of succession, and he did not lose the match to anyone, for the simple reason that he did not play it!
-Chess lovers still regret the failed match...
+However, Bobby said that he and no one else is the real world champion.
+Because the world champion is determined by the principle of continuity, and he did not lose the match to anyone, for the simple reason that he did not play it!
+Chess fans still regret that failed match...

 Match with Spassky in Belgrade

-It's a pity that Bobby Fischer didn't write a single chess book at the end of his life.
-After all, his 1972 work "My 60 Memorable Games" is rightfully considered one of the best chess books ever written...
+It is a pity that Bobby Fischer did not write a single chess book at the end of his life.
+After all, his 1972 work “My 60 Memorable Games” is rightfully considered one of the best chess books ever written...

 How is the rating calculated?

-◊ The rating is calculated based on the points accrued in the last week
+◊ The rating is calculated based on points awarded over the last week

 ◊ Points are awarded for: